 McCarthy has been in consulting since 1974, working across all types of organisations and at all levels.
 He currently manages the Australian and New Zealand businesses and contributes at a global level to IT development, marketing strategy, media projects and management of global client projects.
 He has a Bachelor in Business Administration from Victoria University of Wellington and a Post Graduate Diploma in Social Sciences (distinction in Psychology) from Massey University.

 Stephen Teo FCPHR

-Professor of Work and Performance, Edith Cowan University
+Associate Dean, Management Director, Centre for Work and Organisational Performance, Edith Cowan University

 Professor Stephen Teo spent 10 years as a line manager in the banking and finance industry before moving to academia in 1994 to complete his doctoral research at Queensland University of Technology.
 He is currently appointed as a professorial research fellow in the School of Business and Law.
 His research interests lie in negative workplace behaviours (such as job stress, bullying and incivility), strategic human resource management, and change management.

 In addition to his research awards, Teo received a national teaching and learning citation from the Australian Learning and Teaching Council for outstanding contributions to student learning for sustained contributions in practise-based, research-led curriculum and assessment design to provide business graduates with work ready competencies in HRM.

 Professional members receive free professional indemnity insurance as part of their membership.